littleBitsman/cloudbit-software/README.md

 When the `opcode` is equal to `0x1` (INPUT) or `0x2` (OUTPUT), a `data` object with the property `value` (number) can be (for INPUT payloads)/is (for OUTPUT payloads) expected in the root.

 Opcode `0x3` (IDENTIFY) is used right after the WebSocket handshake completes and the connection is established.
-IDENTIFY is only be sent from the client, and should never be sent from the server.
+IDENTIFY is sent from the client, but should never be sent from the server.
 An IDENTIFY payload has a `mac_address` (string) property and a `cb_id` (string) property.

 # license
 cloudbit-software © 2024 by littleBitsman is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/